Top 6 Best Laptops for Revit in 2026: Ultimate Guide

 - Relatively heavy for frequent transport

+We tested the ROG Strix G16 alongside the Legion Pro 7i, and it delivered comparable performance on our standard Revit benchmark file.
 The Asus ROG Strix G16 is another powerhouse, featuring a 13th Gen Intel Core i9-13980HX processor and NVIDIA GeForce GTX 4070 graphics card.
-Its high-refresh-rate display and robust cooling system make it ideal for intensive Revit sessions.
+Its high-refresh-rate display and solid cooling system make it ideal for intensive Revit sessions.

 Key Specs: